 The Temporal Super Resolution (TSR) feature of UE5 adds high quality super resolution upscaling, which can benefit your performance across the entire frame’s workload, but the TSR shader itself can be a huge time hog if not deployed carefully.
 Not only is the algorithm itself more complex, but motion vectors must be present and tracked across multiple frames to achieve high quality results.
 Also, be careful with setting the Anti-Aliasing quality to High or Epic because this might push your game out of the target frame rate.

-Setting r.TSR.History.ScreenPercentage to 100 is recommended if you are displaying at 4K.
-This cvar controls the resolution of TSR’s history.
-When set to 200, TSR’s history will be stored at 2x output resolution.
-At 4K, this means history is stored at 8K, even when upscaling from a lower resolution.
+is set to 200, which means that TSR’s history will be stored at 2x output resolution.
+This can result in decreased 4K performance, as history will be stored at 8K, even when upscaling from a lower resolution.
 We have observed this change reducing total frame time by up to 1.2ms (measured on Radeon 7900XTX at 4K).

 Lastly, it’s best to use TSR for upscaling and anti-aliasing, as opposed to just anti-aliasing.
 UE4 TAAU and FSR 3 are better options for anti-aliasing only solutions.